cs-uob/COMS20012/docs/labs/Lab7.md

 searching through your OS/161 source code.

 1. What function initializes the kernel during boot, and what subsystems are currently initialized?
-2. OS/161 ships with two working synchronization primitives.
-What are they?
-3. OS/161 has a system for printing debugging messages to the console.
+2. OS/161 has a system for printing debugging messages to the console.
 How does it work?
 How could it be useful?
-4. What do copyin and copyout do?
+3. What do copyin and copyout do?
 What is special about these functions compared to other approaches to copying memory in C, like [memmove](http://www.cplusplus.com/reference/cstring/memmove/)?

 ## Using GDB